santibelco/santibelco/README.md

 - 👋 Hi, I’m @santibelco
-- 👀 I’m interested in cybersecurity
+- 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning a lot of things like python, databases, ethical hacking, networking, etc
+- 🌱 I’m currently learning a lot of things like Python, Databases, Ethical Hacking, Networking, etc
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...